KatoKode/BTree_MT/README.md

 Also, the BTree insert function will look for a duplicate object before performing an insertion.
 If a duplicate exists in the BTree, the insertion function will return without performing an insertion.
 In other words, duplicate keys are not aloud in this version of BTree.

 There are calls to `printf` in the `btree.asm` file.
-They are for demo purposes only and can be removed or commented out.
-The `printf` code sections are marked with comment lines: `BEGIN PRINTF`; and `END PRINTF`.
-The format and text strings passed to `printf` are in the `.data` section of the `btree.asm` file.
+They are for demo purposes only and exist in conditional-blocks controled by the existence of macro BTREE_DEBUG.
+The format and text strings passed to `printf` are in the `.data` section of the `btree.asm` file within a conditional-block.

 Have Fun!